Lattawat/FRA263-Demo_Software/docs/source/system_overview.rst

     namespace ``/G0/``, no LSL suffix, and the ``default`` criteria row.

 **Methods to handle multiple machines in the same network**

-* Each Back-end and Front-end is on the same local machine, so there is no problem
+* Each Back-end and front-end is on the same local machine, so there is no problem
 * ROS message of the Verification System will be published under the namespace ``/G<N>/``, specified by a launch argument ``--group-number``.
 The default is 0.
 * LSL streams name is modified by adding a suffix ``_N``, where N is the same launch argument.